won-buddhist training center

 |

-Inifnity Chapel : sanctuary view
+Infinity Chapel : sanctuary view facing rear courtyard

-view of chapel from mezzanine
+left: view from mezzanine

 chapel from back